REFORMATION CD SUPER SALE ENDS SOON

 appended to this work, Bullinger, in answering "[w]hether

-obedience is to be rendered to a Magistrate who enforces idolatry and condemns
+obedience is to be rendered to a Magistrate who enforces idolatry and condemns true

-admission of idolatry."
-These
+of idolatry."
+These powerful

-the overthrow of idolatry and superstition, and the sound of Psalmody echoing
+overthrow of idolatry and superstition, and the sound of Psalmody echoing

 throughout the land!